eclipse-corrosion/corrosion/README.md

 ### Prerequisites

-The Rustup and Cargo commands are required for accessing the language server and performing most tasks.
-Go into the Rust preferences and either install the commands or input their paths if not automatically found.
+The `rustup` and `cargo` commands are required for accessing the language server and performing most tasks.
+Go into the _Rust_ preferences and either install the commands or input their paths if not automatically found.

 ### Project Overview
 For the **edition**, Corrosion uses the [lsp4e](https://projects.eclipse.org/projects/technology.lsp4e) project to integrate with the [Rust Language Server](https://github.com/rust-lang-nursery/rls) and [TM4E](https://projects.eclipse.org/projects/technology.tm4e) project to provide syntax highlighting in order to provide a rich Rust editor in the Eclipse IDE.

 **Initialization, import and export** of projects and execution are provided by integration with `cargo` command.

-**Debugging** is provided by integration with `rust-gdb`.
+**Debugging** is provided by integration with `rust-gdb` and Eclipse CDT GDB support.

  > Corrosion was formerly called RedOx, but required a name change due to naming overlap with another project ([See issue #24](https://github.com/eclipse/corrosion/issues/24))